 This post may contain some affiliate links.
 They are only for products that I have personally tried and recommend.
 Clicking on them may generate a small profit for me at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 See my disclosure for full details.
 Thank you for supporting this blog!

-Everyone knows how important it is to get up and move from sitting.
+Everyone knows how important it is to get up and move when you’ve been sitting.

 Not only for adults, but also for children in schools.